Hunter Biden pleads guilty in tax evasion case – DW – 09/05/2024

 Hunter Biden pleads guilty in tax evasion caseSeptember 5, 2024

-Hunter Biden, the son of US President Joe Biden, entered the guilty plea hours after jury selection was supposed to begin in federal court in Los Angeles.
+Hunter Biden, the son of US President Joe Biden, entered the guilty plea hours after jury selection was supposed to begin in federal court in Los Angeles on Thursday.

-The move was a surprise to prosecutors, who urged the judge to reject the unusual plea that would allow the president's son to maintain his innocence.
+Although President Joe Biden's decision to drop out of the 2024 presidential election muted the potential political impact of the tax case, the trial was expected to take a heavy emotional toll on the president in the final months of his political career.

 The case, brought by the Justice Department, accused Hunter Biden of participating in a scheme to avoid paying at least $1.4 million (€1.26 million) in taxes.